Chonthichar/automatic_TicTacToe/README.md

        <img src="./assets/kivymd.png" alt="Input the instagram username you want to scrape in the 'username_input' field" title="Input the instagram username you want to scrape in the 'username_input' field" width="600"/>

-Then, Make sure you have installed all the required packages.
+Then, make sure you have installed all the required packages.
 Execute the command within your Python environment.
-A Kivy window will appear on your display.
+A Kivy window will appear on your screen.

 ### <b>Option b) Running an app using terminal (Python is required in your local machine to be pre-installed)</b>:
    - Download "tic_tac_toe.py"